t9fiction/cyfrin-defi-stablecoin/README.md

-# PKR Stablecoin
+# USD Stablecoin

-A decentralized, algorithmic stablecoin pegged to the Pakistani Rupee (PKR), backed by exogenous crypto assets.
+A decentralized, algorithmic stablecoin pegged to the US Dollar (USD), backed by exogenous crypto assets.

 ## Overview

-PKR Stablecoin is designed with three key principles:
+USD Stablecoin is designed with three key principles:

-1. **Anchored/Pegged to PKR**
+1. **Anchored/Pegged to USD**
-   - Utilizes Chainlink price feeds to maintain the PKR value
+   - Utilizes Chainlink price feeds to maintain the USD value
-   - Functions for exchanging ETH & BTC collateral to mint PKR tokens
+   - Functions for exchanging ETH & BTC collateral to mint USD tokens

 2. **Algorithmic Decentralized Stability Mechanism**
    - Maintains stability through overcollateralization
-   - Users can only mint PKR with sufficient collateral
+   - Users can only mint USD with sufficient collateral
    - Implements a 50% liquidation threshold
    - 10% liquidation bonus incentivizes external liquidators